Americans to celebrate Fourth of July with parades, cookouts — and lots of fireworks

-Many Americans weren't letting worries about their pocketbooks keep them from traveling and enjoying fireworks as they celebrate their nation’s birth with parades, cookouts and fiery splashes of colors against the evening sky.
+BOSTON — Many Americans weren’t letting worries about their pocketbooks keep them from traveling and enjoying fireworks as they celebrate their nation’s birth with parades, cookouts , and fiery splashes of colors against the evening sky.

 Travel records were projected to fall, with people already jamming airports and crowding highways ahead of the Fourth of July to get to their destinations.